FarronF/limerick-council-meetings/meetings/2023/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th February 2023.md

 Part 8 of the Planning and Development Regulations, 2001 (as amended) and noted that it was

-proposed to proceed in accordance with Section 10 of the report.--- 4
+proposed to proceed in accordance with Section 10 of the report.
+---
+4

 The A/Senior Engineer, Active Travel stated that a number of Workshops had taken place in relation